 - Up to one (1) year of experience working with children, youth, and/or families.

 - Ability to work collaboratively in a team environment.

 - Ability to complete tasks independently.

-- Strong interpersonal skills with the ability to form genuine relationships.
+- Strong interpersonal skills with the ability to form meaningful relationships.

 - Ability to lead through motivation, role-modelling, and support.